vizydrop/correlation-id/README.md

 Custom settings can be passed as an object to `createCorrelationId` function.
 - `generateDefaultId` - function that should return new correlation id.
 By default `uuid` is used.
 - `namespaceName` - namespace for cls hook.
 Default value is `correlation-id-namespace`
 - `httpHeaderParamName` - name of http header that contains correlation id value.
-Default value is `x-correlation-id`
+Default value is `x-correlationid`

 ## Correlation ID API
 - `expressMiddleware` - express middleware that runs next middlewares in scope of correlation id async hook